 The accounting policies applied in the preparation of these Financial Statements are set out below.
-These policies have been consistently applied to all years presented, except for changes required by the mandatory adoption of new and revised IFRS, discussed below.
+These policies have been consistently applied to all years presented.

-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+The preparation of Financial Statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Scheme's accounting policies.
 The areas involving a higher degree of judgement, or areas where estimates are significant to the Financial Statements, are disclosed in Note 26.

 The Financial Statements are prepared in accordance with the going concern principle using the historical cost basis except for certain financial assets and liabilities, which include Financial instruments held at fair value through profit or loss.

-All monetary information and figures presented in these financial statements are stated in thousands of rand (R'000), unless otherwise indicated.
+All monetary information and figures presented in these Financial Statements are stated in thousands of rand (R'000), unless otherwise indicated.